learning-zone/java-basics/collections-questions.md

 Producer 4
 Consumed 0
 ```
+Here, The Producer start producing objects and pushing it to the Queue.
+Once the queue is full, the producer will wait until consumer consumes it and it will start producing again.
+Similar behavior is displayed by consumer. where the consumer waits until there is a single element in queue.
+It will resume consumer once the queue has element.

 #### Q. What is Queue and Stack, list their differences?
 #### Q. How can we sort a list of Objects?